Moos shuts down talk of Huskers playing football this fall: 'That was not permissible'

 Moos said he didn't feel as though the back-and-forth between NU and the Big Ten and the Huskers' status as the only school in the league to openly disagree with the conference's decision to postpone fall sports will harm the relationship between the two.

-He also lavished praise on NU football coach Scott Frost and how he's handled the past week and, more generally, the march through the pandemic the past five months.
+He also lavished praise on Frost, NU's football coach, and how he's handled the past week and, more generally, the march through the pandemic the past five months.

 "I thought it was outstanding.
 Scott Frost is not only very articulate, he’s very smart, he’s passionate, he’s caring," Moos said.
 "He isn't just saying these things to be talking.
 He means this, and we need to remember — and our fans need to remember — that he made those comments before any decision was made on the season and such.
 He voiced what he felt, I thought he was very appropriate and respectful to the Big Ten, as we all are.